MrLixm/PYCO/develop/pyco_doc/docs/standalone/ColorspaceConvert/startguide.md

 # :material-book-open-page-variant: GETTING STARTED

+**Think to also read the**
+<a href=https://mrlixm.github.io/PYCO/standalone/ColorspaceConvert/features/> Features page <a/>

 ## :material-arrow-down-bold-circle: Installation
 Pyco Colorspace can be downloaded here: <https://gum.co/pycocs>

 Choose the package to download depending on the OS you are on.

+You can then extract the zip you got and inside the application folder and open the .exe

+!!! info "ACES Workflow Reminder:"
+    Reminder that in an ACES workflow, only the color maps need to be converted.
+This means maps that hold color values displayed in the render image. (a Normal map is not a color map but a scalar/data map).

 ## :material-numeric-1-box: Import files
 You can simply drag & drop any supported file(s) or even just a folder.